 A new floor can really improve the look and feel of the whole room.

 Different types of flooring can really help in how to design a room.
 Everything from floor tile design to colors to texture for ceramic/natural stone floors.
 Do you want carpet or carpet tiles?
 Carpet tiles are easier to install, but do they last and hold up to wear and tear?

 Wood floors are really popular.
 Would you like a floating wood floor, hardwood floor, engineered hardwood floor, perhaps even the very popular and in style bamboo flooring.

 What's the difference between all these products?

-Click here for an explaination of each type of floor I will be covering (no pun intended) for DIY Flooring.
+Stay tuned for more info I will be covering (no pun intended) for DIY Flooring.

 Hey, doing it yourself is great but if you are unsure of the advice given or the methods in which to job is done, don't do it.
 This site is merely a collection of how some people do home improvements.
 There is no way we can anticipate every situation and we do our best to inform of any risks for each job.
 Be sure to check local building codes for proper installation and permits.